oceanprotocol/ocean-node/docs/serviceTemplates/README.md

 custom nodes from the UI; `HF_TOKEN` / `CIVITAI_TOKEN` are optional user env vars for gated downloads. ~10 GB VRAM for SDXL.

-### `ltx-video-ugc.json` — ComfyUI, LTX-2.3 UGC video (GPU)
+### `ltx-video-ugc-product.json` — ComfyUI, LTX-2.3 product video (GPU)

-ComfyUI preloaded with LTX-2.3 for vertical short-form product video, with two ready-made workflow graphs (`workflows/ocean_ugc_product.json`, `workflows/ocean_ugc_testimonial.json`): a product photo becomes a 9:16 clip with camera motion and ambient audio, or a creator photo plus a voice clip becomes a lip-synced testimonial (capped at the graph's 5.8s — trim longer voiceovers or raise the frame count). `entrypoint`/`command` override to a bootstrap script (inlined as `command[0]`) that downloads the ~38 GiB weight set (LTX-2.3 22B fp8 checkpoint, Gemma-3-12B text encoder, two LoRAs, the x2 spatial upscaler) on first launch.
-Pick a persistent-storage bucket for this template — weights and generated clips both live there, so only the first launch pays the download; without a bucket the weights land inside the container and are lost on stop (in `/tmp`, not the bucket).
+ComfyUI preloaded with LTX-2.3 for one fixed workflow (`workflows/ocean_ugc_product.json`): a product photo becomes a vertical 9:16 (720×1280) clip with camera motion and ambient audio, capped at the graph's 5 seconds (126 frames at 25 fps — trim longer voiceovers or raise the frame count). `entrypoint`/`commandFile` override to a bootstrap script (`ltx-video-ugc-bootstrap.sh`, inlined as `command[0]` at load time) that downloads the ~38 GiB weight set (LTX-2.3 22B fp8 checkpoint, Gemma-3-12B text encoder, two LoRAs, the x2 spatial upscaler) on first launch.
+Pick a persistent-storage bucket for this template: weights live under the bucket, so only the first launch pays the download, and generated clips are written to the bucket root (via ComfyUI's `--output-directory`) so the storage API's `listFiles` — which only lists the bucket's top-level files — can see them.
+Without a bucket the weights land inside the container and are lost on stop (in `/tmp`, not the bucket).

-The bootstrap runs `main.py` directly from the image's read-only bundle with ComfyUI's own `--base-directory` flag, pointed at the bucket, so models/output/input/user/custom_nodes all live there and nothing is written under `/root`.
+The bootstrap runs `main.py` directly from the image's read-only bundle with ComfyUI's own `--base-directory` flag, pointed at the bucket, so models/input/user/custom_nodes all live there and nothing is written under `/root`.
 This deliberately bypasses the image's entrypoint, which copies its bundle into `/root/ComfyUI` and therefore fails on hosts where the service container is not uid 0.
-Relocating `custom_nodes` also means the image's bundled ComfyUI-Manager is not loaded — this template ships fixed workflows and installs no nodes at runtime.
+Relocating `custom_nodes` also means the image's bundled ComfyUI-Manager is not loaded — this template ships one fixed workflow and installs no nodes at runtime.

-The consumer selects a workflow via userData: `COMFY_WORKFLOW_ID` (`ocean_ugc_product` or `ocean_ugc_testimonial`, used only for the `[ocean] installed workflow …` log line) plus `COMFY_WORKFLOW` (that workflow's graph JSON, gzipped then base64-encoded).
-The bootstrap writes it into a minimal custom-node pack at the constant path `custom_nodes/ocean_ugc/example_workflows/ocean_ugc.json` — exactly one graph is ever installed per container, so the filename doesn't vary — which ComfyUI serves at `/api/workflow_templates/ocean_ugc/ocean_ugc.json`.
-Open the ComfyUI URL with `?template=ocean_ugc&source=all` to load it directly instead of building the graph by hand.
+The workflow graph is delivered via userData: `COMFY_WORKFLOW_ID` (`ocean_ugc_product`, used only for the `[ocean] installed workflow …` log line) plus `COMFY_WORKFLOW` (the graph JSON, gzipped then base64-encoded).
+The bootstrap writes it into a minimal custom-node pack at the constant path `custom_nodes/ocean_ugc/example_workflows/ocean_ugc.json`, which ComfyUI serves at `/api/workflow_templates/ocean_ugc/ocean_ugc.json`.
+Open the ComfyUI URL with `?template=ocean_ugc&source=ocean_ugc` to load it directly instead of building the graph by hand.
+The same graph is also copied into `user/default/workflows/`, so it appears in ComfyUI's Workflows sidebar as an ordinary saved workflow — that path needs no template-browser resolution or URL parameters, and is the fallback when the deep link does not fire.
+Needs a CUDA GPU with 48 GB+ VRAM (LTX-2.3 22B fp8 + Gemma-3-12B encoder).

+### `ltx-video-ugc-testimonial.json` — ComfyUI, LTX-2.3 creator testimonial (GPU)

+Same image, bootstrap script, and bucket/weight-download behavior as `ltx-video-ugc-product.json` above (see that section for details), but with a different fixed workflow (`workflows/ocean_ugc_testimonial.json`, delivered via `COMFY_WORKFLOW_ID= ocean_ugc_testimonial` + `COMFY_WORKFLOW`): a creator photo plus a voice clip becomes a lip-synced vertical 9:16 (720×1280) testimonial, capped at the same 5 seconds (126 frames at 25 fps).
+Generated clips likewise land in the bucket root so the storage API can list them.
 Needs a CUDA GPU with 48 GB+ VRAM (LTX-2.3 22B fp8 + Gemma-3-12B encoder).

 ### `automatic1111.json` — Stable Diffusion WebUI (A1111) (GPU)